Daredevil: Born Again: Casting

+Following the series' creative overhaul, cast members from Marvel's Netflix series were brought back for Born Again including original stars Deborah Ann Woll (left) and Elden Henson (right).

 Starring in the first season are Charlie Cox as Matt Murdock / Daredevil, Vincent D'Onofrio as Wilson Fisk / Kingpin, Margarita Levieva as Heather Glenn, Deborah Ann Woll as Karen Page, Elden Henson as Franklin "Foggy" Nelson, Wilson Bethel as Benjamin "Dex" Poindexter / Bullseye, Zabryna Guevara as Sheila Rivera, Nikki M. James as Kirsten McDuffie, Genneya Walton as BB Urich, Arty Froushan as Buck Cashman, Clark Johnson as Cherry, Michael Gandolfini as Daniel Blake, Ayelet Zurer as Vanessa Fisk, Kamar de los Reyes as Hector Ayala / White Tiger, Jon Bernthal as Frank Castle / Punisher, Mohan Kapur as Yusuf Khan, and Tony Dalton as Jack Duquesne / Swordsman.
 Before the creative overhaul, cast members from the Netflix series beyond Cox, D'Onofrio, and Bernthal were not expected to reprise their roles, and Sandrine Holt was cast to replace Zurer as Vanessa.
 Zurer was brought back after the overhaul, along with Woll, Henson, and Bethel.

+Cox, D'Onofrio, Woll, Levieva, Dalton, Gandolfini, James, Froushan, Walton, Guevara, Johnson, Zurer, Bethel, and Henson all returned for the second season.
+They were joined by Matthew Lillard as Mr. Charles and Lili Taylor as Marge McCaffrey.
+Additionally, several actors reprised their roles from Marvel's Netflix series, including Toby Leonard Moore as James Wesley, and Krysten Ritter as Jessica Jones.
+Mike Colter also makes an appearance in the season finale, reprising his role as Luke Cage.

-Returning for the second season are Cox, D'Onofrio, Levieva, Woll, Henson, Bethel, Guevara, James, Walton, Froushan, Johnson, Gandolfini, Zurer, and Dalton.
-Joining them for the season is Krysten Ritter reprising her role as Jessica Jones from Marvel's Netflix series.
-Returning for the third season are Cox, D'Onofrio, and Bethel.
+Returning for the third season are Cox, D'Onofrio, Woll, Levieva, Bethel, Froushan, Guevara, Ritter, and Colter.
+Joining them for the season are Finn Jones and Élodie Yung, reprising their roles as Danny Rand / Iron Fist and Elektra Natchios, respectively, from Marvel's Netflix series.